StarRocks/starrocks/docs/en/table_design/hybrid_table.md

 5 rows in set (0.03 sec)
 ```

-1. Make sure that the system enables the short path for queries.
-Once the short path for queries is enabled, queries that meet certain criteria (to evaluate whether the query is a point query) take the short path to scan data in row storage.
+1. Make sure that the system enables short circuiting for queries.
+Once short circuiting for queries is enabled, queries that meet certain criteria (to evaluate whether the query is a point query) take the short circuiting to scan data in row storage.

    1. ```SQL
       SHOW VARIABLES LIKE '%enable_short_circuit%';